 The current law restricts producers to direct sales only, but no license from the health department is needed.
 However, producers must take a training course before they can start selling.

-One thing that differentiates Colorado from other states is that rather than limiting overall sales per year, they limit the sales of each product.
-This is interesting in that it essentially allows producers to sell an unlimited amount of food, as long as they keep creating different products.
-Colorado is also different in that they allow products to be made in other kitchens beyond the producer’s home kitchen.
+One thing that differentiates Colorado from other states is that rather than limiting overall sales per year, they limit the sales of each product ($10,000 per product/flavor).
+This allows producers to sell an unlimited amount of food, as long as they keep creating different products.

-Cottage food operations are not required to collect state sales tax, but they may be required to collect local sales taxes.
-To see if this could apply to you, check out this page and click on “View Local Sales Tax Rates”.
-Even if your county does require sales tax, you may still get an exemption because you’re selling food that won’t be consumed on your premises.
-But you need to check with your city and/or county about that.
+You are not required to collect state sales tax, but you may be required to collect local sales taxes.
+To see if this could apply to you, check out this page and click on “View Sales Rates and Taxes”, then click on “View Local Sales Tax Rates”.
+Even if your county does require sales tax, you may still be able to get an exemption because you’re selling food that won’t be consumed on your premises (you need to check with your city and/or county about that).

 Chocolate Chip Cookies

 "This product was produced in a home kitchen that is not subject to state licensure or inspection and that may also process common food allergens such as tree nuts, peanuts, eggs, soy, wheat, milk, fish, and crustacean shellfish.
 This product is not intended for resale."

 123 Chewy Way, Cookietown, CO 73531

 Ingredients: enriched flour (wheat flour, malted barley flour, niacin, iron, thiamin mononitrate, riboflavin, folic acid), butter (cream, salt), semi-sweet chocolate (sugar, chocolate, cocoa butter, milkfat, soy lecithin, natural flavors), brown sugar, granulated sugar, eggs, vanilla extract (vanilla bean extract, alcohol, sugar), baking soda, salt (salt, calcium silicate)